 Trigger Point Release:

 Trigger Points(Trps) aka "muscle knots" are small tender points found within muscle tissue.
 They are understood to be neurological muscle micro-contractures which activate as a defense-response to physical trauma/stress, overuse or emotional stress.
-They generally have characteristic pain-referral patterns and can cause pain and movement dysfunction.
-Treatment of them usually consists of techniques of pin-and-stretch, vibratory or static pressure and waiting for them to "release" causing the entire muscle to relax somewhat.
+They often have characteristic pain-referral patterns and can cause pain and movement dysfunction.
+Treatment of them usually consists of techniques of pin-and-stretch, vibratory or static pressure and waiting for them to soften, causing the entire muscle to relax somewhat.
 They are a common component of many injuries and chronic pain.
 Many people see there to be relation and overlap with trigger points and acupoints.

 Myofascial Techniques: